pushkin-consortium/pushkin/docs/exp-templates/exp-templates-overview.md

 The other permutations `pushkin i experiment` and `pushkin install exp` will likewise work.
 Follow the CLI's prompts to select the template you want to install.
 In addition to templates from the main distribution, the CLI also offers you the ability to install templates from:

  - **path:** This option allows you to install an experiment template from a local path.
 In this case, the template must still be implemented as a package and will automatically be locally published using [`yalc`](https://github.com/wclr/yalc).
 Use this option if you are developing a new experiment template or testing a development version of an existing one.
  - **npm:** The CLI can attempt to install an experiment template from an arbitrary npm package, although obviously this will fail if the package isn't properly set up as a Pushkin experiment template.
 This option might be appropriate for you if you need to distribute a template you've developed (perhaps as private package) but don't wish to add it to the main Pushkin distribution.
-Generally, however, we encourage contributions of new templates that might be of use to the the broader Pushkin community (see our [contributor guidelines](../developers/contributions.md) and [below](#contributing-experiment-templates) for specific notes on contributing experiment templates).
+Generally, however, we encourage contributions of new templates that might be useful to the the broader Pushkin community (see our [contributor guidelines](../developers/contributions.md) and [below](#contributing-experiment-templates) for specific notes on contributing experiment templates).

 ## Customizing Experiments

 ## Adding additional jsPsych plugins

+!!! warning
+    As of v1.7 of `pushkin-client`, every jsPsych trial in a Pushkin experiment needs to have a `stimulus` parameter in its data object (see this [issue](https://github.com/pushkin-consortium/pushkin/issues/267)).
+Many jsPsych plugins do this by default, but some do not.
+Consult jsPsych's [plugin documentation](https://www.jspsych.org/7.3/plugins/list-of-plugins/) for all plugins that you wish to use in your experiment and check that their data object includes a `stimulus` parameter.
+If it does not, you can insert one when you define the trial in `experiment.js`:

+    ```js
+    data: {stimulus: jsPsych.timelineVariable('<something_from_my_stimuli>')}, // something meaningful
+    // or
+    data: {stimulus: ''}, // a placeholder
+    ```

+    **If your trial doesn't output a `stimulus` parameter, its data will not be sent to the Pushkin database.** Future updates to the Pushkin Client may address this issue.

 The current experiment templates use only a few of [jsPsych's official included plugins](https://www.jspsych.org/7.3/plugins/list-of-plugins/).
 Of course, for many experiments, you may want to use additional jsPsych plugins.
-After installing an experiment template, import the additional plugins at the top of your `experiment.js` file in the same way as the plugins already included in the template.
-For example, if your experiment also uses the survey-text and html-button-response plugins, you would add:
+After installing an experiment template, import the additional plugins at the top of your `experiment.js` (found in the experiment's `/web page/src` directory) in the same way as the plugins already included in the template.
+For example, if your experiment also uses the `survey-text` and `html-button-response` plugins, you would add:

 ```javascript
 import jsPsychSurveyText from "@jspsych/plugin-survey-text";